 Perhaps the most functional venue for mitigating the spread of misinformation is schools, where students receive critical information and guidance and pass it on to family members.
 From Dr. Fean’s experience, young refugees and IDPs tend to have strong networks and keen interest to support others.
 They are often the ones “sharing information about how to stay safe from COVID-19 through social media and with friends and family.”
 Unfortunately, the benefits of keeping schools open has thus far been outweighed by the potential risks.

 “Most countries affected by COVID-19 have closed educational institutions, which means that refugees and IDPs are also out of school,” says Dr. Fean.
-“NRC’s country teams are adapting educational programs for children and youth so that learning can continue, such as through remote teaching using the internet, radio or self-learning.
+“NRC’s country teams are adapting educational programs for children and youth so that learning can continue through remote teaching using the internet, radio, or self-learning.
 We are also considering how youth can have positive roles in their communities, such as through the involvement of youth participants in hygiene awareness campaigns.”

-Another somber truth, though, is that very little can be done to attenuate the spread of COVID-19 in the camps other than enhanced hygiene, hand washing and social distancing, all of which feels feeble and woefully inadequate in the face of a growing pandemic.
+Another sombre truth, though, is that very little can be done to attenuate the spread of COVID-19 in the camps other than enhanced hygiene, hand washing, and social distancing, all of which feels feeble and woefully inadequate in the face of a growing pandemic.

-The impending crisis is forcing aid organizations to find creative, sometimes unprecedented, solutions.
-“In Jordan, for example,” says Dr. Fean, “NRC, in partnership with UNHCR, has completed cash distributions in Azraq camp for Syrian refugees to purchase cooking gas, diapers and sanitary items.
+The impending crisis is forcing humanitarian aid organizations to find creative, sometimes unprecedented, solutions.
+“In Jordan, for example,” says Dr. Fean, “NRC, in partnership with UNHCR, has completed cash distributions in Azraq camp so that Syrian refugees can purchase cooking gas, diapers, and sanitary items.
 NRC also contributed to distribution of hygiene kits to refugees residing in Azraq camp.
 A group of NRC staff are staying in Azraq camp so they can continue to support refugees while travel restrictions have been put in place across Jordan.”